Trump weighs Syria options, Russia envoy says he 'cannot exclude' war

 Any U.S. strike would probably involve the Navy, given the risk to aircraft from Russian and Syrian air defences.
 A U.S. guided-missile destroyer, the USS Donald Cook, is in the Mediterranean.

-The Syrian conflict has widened the rifts between Moscow, Washington and European powers and inflamed the bitter rivalries that run across the Middle East.

-Reporting by Jeff Mason in Washngton and Michelle Nichols at the United Nations; Additional reporting by Angus McDowall in Beirut, William James, Guy Faulconbridge and David Milliken in London, Andrew Osborn, Maria Kiselyova and Jack Stubbs in Moscow, John Irish in Paris, Graham Fahy in Dublin and John Walcott, Phil Stewart and Idrees Ali in Washington; Writing by Alistair Bell; Editing by Will Dunham and Peter Cooney
+Reporting by Jeff Mason in Washington and Michelle Nichols at the United Nations; Additional reporting by Angus McDowall in Beirut, William James, Guy Faulconbridge and David Milliken in London, Andrew Osborn, Maria Kiselyova and Jack Stubbs in Moscow, John Irish in Paris, Graham Fahy in Dublin and John Walcott, Phil Stewart, Matt Spetalnick and Idrees Ali in Washington; Writing by Alistair Bell and Matt Spetalnick; Editing by Will Dunham and Peter Cooney